Tennessee Solar Incentives (Rebates, Tax Credits & More in 2024)

 How to Claim Tennessee’s Property Tax Exemption

 One of the best parts about this exemption is that it’s automatically applied, so you don’t have to take any action to ensure you get access to the perk.
 When your local tax assessor is determining your assessed value, he or she will just ignore the bulk of your system’s value.
 The savings will automatically be reflected on your property tax bill.

 This is an outstanding perk to have access to because it’s automatic and doesn’t take any effort or time to claim.
 You simply install your panels, and your property tax hike will be limited automatically.
-The potential savings of nearly $3,000 make this a great value.
+The potential savings of over $4,000 make this a great value.

 Net energy metering (NEM) is a policy of earning credits for excess energy production from your utility provider that helps you avoid future electric bills.

 When your panels generate more energy than your home is using, you earn bill credits, which roll over and keep utility bills down.
 NEM is an outstanding policy that helps limit the panel payback period and maximizes your energy savings over time.